Philip Norton, Baron Norton of Louth: Career

 In 2007, The Daily Telegraph named him the 59th most influential person on the right of British politics.

 Norton has contributed to Lords of the Blog, a collaborative blog by members of the House of Lords for the purposes of public engagement.
 The Guardian has described him as "a new star of the blogosphere."
 He has been a Fellow of the Royal Society of Arts since 1995 and the Royal Historical Society since 2018.

 Lord Norton also has a personal blog in which he often cites some of the many evolving responsibilities he undertakes in political and academic circles.
 For example, Norton has served as co-chair of the Committee on Higher Education since 2012.
 He is convenor and co-founder of the Campaign for an Effective Second Chamber: a group which reinforces the utility of the House of Lords as a democratic institution.
 The campaign argues in favour of the experience and expertise of peers in delivering legislative amendments, scrutiny and effective debate, with recognition that such functions are, at present, fulfilled.
 The campaign disputes the creation of an elected House of Lords, due to the absence of basic accountability such a format would enable.
 Since 2020, Norton has served as the chair of The History of Parliament Trust and since 2019 has served as president of the Study of Parliament group.
-Lord Norton founded and organises the biennial Workshop of Parliamentary Scholars and Parliamentarians, which draws scholars and parliamentarians from around the world.
+Norton founded and organises the biennial Workshop of Parliamentary Scholars and Parliamentarians, which draws scholars and parliamentarians from around the world.

-Lord Norton has a quiz on the Lords of the Blog and also often has caption competitions on his personal blog.
+Norton has a quiz on the Lords of the Blog and also often has caption competitions on his personal blog.
 The Norton View attracts readership from around the world.

 Norton is an Ambassador for Akt, a charity that supports LGBTQ+ individuals aged 16–25 who are rendered homeless.